1Hyena/sockets/README.md

   greets them with a short text message.
 After accepting a new connection, it just echoes anything it receives back to the client.
 When multiple instances of this server are running simultaneously, then the operating system will choose which one gets to serve the next client.
-The latter is enalbed by the `SO_REUSEPORT` socket option.
+The latter is enabled by the `SO_REUSEPORT` socket option.

 * [ex_client](examples/src/ex_client.cpp) —